 How do the equipment manufacturers get away with this?
 Surely there are stringent regulations covering conducted and radiated emissions?
 Well that's true, but the level of emissions which can result in audible degradation of low-level, unbalanced audio interconnections are well below legislation levels.
 Unfortunately, computer power supplies (and especially the switching wall-warts and line-warts which power notebook computers and other small items) are amongst the worst offenders.

-Titan is equipped with an RIAA de-emphasis filter in analogue inputs 1 and 2 to allow direct connection of a vinyl deck, as described in the Analogue inputs section.
+Lyra 2 is equipped with an RIAA de-emphasis filter to allow direct connection of a vinyl deck, as described in the Analogue inputs section.
 Since vinyl decks usually have a low-level, unbalanced output it is important to minimise interference as discussed above when connection a vinyl deck.